Rithika2407/chatbot_falcon/README.md

  Deployment
-If you want to deploy the chatbot so others (e.g., recruiters) can test it, consider using:
+If you want to deploy the chatbot so others  can test it, consider using:
 - **Render** (free Flask hosting)
 - **Railway.app**
 - **Hugging Face Spaces**